Khaledayman9/Car-Logo-Classification/README.md

-# Methodology:
+# Methodology

 **1. Data Preparation:**

-   ●	Dataset Splitting: The dataset was split into training (80%), validation (20%), and test sets to ensure the model is evaluated on unseen data.
+   - **Dataset Splitting**: The dataset was split into training (80%), validation (20%), and test sets to ensure the model is evaluated on unseen data.

-   ●	Data Augmentation: Techniques such as rotation, width and height shifts, shearing, zooming, and horizontal flipping were applied to artificially increase the diversity of the training data, helping the model generalize better.
+   - **Data Augmentation**: Techniques such as rotation, width and height shifts, shearing, zooming, and horizontal flipping were applied to artificially increase the diversity of the training data, helping the model generalize better.

 **2. Model Architecture:**

-   ●	A Sequential CNN model was constructed with the following characteristics:
+   - A Sequential CNN model was constructed with the following characteristics:

-      1. Conv2D Layers: Multiple convolutional layers with swish activation functions and HeNormal initializers were used to extract features from the input images.
+      1. **Conv2D Layers**: Multiple convolutional layers with swish activation functions and HeNormal initializers were used to extract features from the input images.

-      2. MaxPooling2D: Pooling layers were introduced to reduce spatial dimensions and computational load.
+      2. **MaxPooling2D**: Pooling layers were introduced to reduce spatial dimensions and computational load.

-      3. BatchNormalization: Applied after pooling and dense layers to stabilize and accelerate training.
+      3. **BatchNormalization**: Applied after pooling and dense layers to stabilize and accelerate training.

-      4. Dropout: Used to prevent overfitting by randomly dropping units during training.
+      4. **Dropout**: Used to prevent overfitting by randomly dropping units during training.

-      5. Dense Layers: Fully connected layers were used towards the end of the network for classification, with the final layer having a softmax activation function to output probabilities for each class.
+      5. **Dense Layers**: Fully connected layers were used towards the end of the network for classification, with the final layer having a softmax activation function to output probabilities for each class.

-**3 Training and Evaluation:**
+**3. Training and Evaluation:**

-   ●	Optimizer and Loss Function: The model was compiled using the Adam optimizer and categorical crossentropy loss, suitable for multi-class classification.
+   - **Optimizer and Loss Function**: The model was compiled using the Adam optimizer and categorical crossentropy loss, suitable for multi-class classification.

-   ●	Training: The model was trained for 200 epochs, with training performance monitored using accuracy and loss metrics.
+   - **Training**: The model was trained for 200 epochs, with training performance monitored using accuracy and loss metrics.

-   ●	Evaluation: Post-training, the model was evaluated on the test set, and metrics such as accuracy, precision, recall, and F1-score were calculated.
+   - **Evaluation**: Post-training, the model was evaluated on the test set, and metrics such as accuracy, precision, recall, and F1-score were calculated.

 # Dataset: